MDA2AV/Wired.IO/README.md

 [![NuGet](https://img.shields.io/nuget/v/Wired.IO.svg)](https://www.nuget.org/packages/Wired.IO/)

+## License

+This project includes code originally from [GenHttp](https://github.com/Kaliumhexacyanoferrat/GenHTTP), which is licensed under the MIT License.

+Portions of this code are © [Andreas Nägeli] and used under the terms of the MIT License.

 [Full project documentation](https://mda2av.github.io/Wired.IO.Docs/)

 **Wired.IO** is a lightweight, high-performance HTTP server framework for .NET.
 Designed from the ground up for **embedding**, **extensibility**, and **raw speed**, it gives you full control over your request pipeline without the weight of traditional web frameworks.